Enri2077/rsbb/README.md

 * `base_results_directory` and `base_record_directory` should be set to the path of the directory where the result files and the ROS bags are saved.
 These two directories can be the same.
 For example: `~/rsbb_output/`, in this case the directory "rsbb_output" should be created in home.

+The configuration parameters are documented in [configuration overview](/rsbb_etc/doc/configuration_overview.md).

 ## Running